 Instructions

-- Prepare the pastry, let it rest overnight, if possible.
+- Prepare the pie pastry and let rest overnight, if possible.

-- Preheat oven to 425ºF and place an oven rack in the lower part of the oven.
+- Preheat the oven to 425ºF and place an oven rack in the lower and middle part of the oven.

-- Roll out the pastry: Roll out one pie pastry to an 11″ circle.
-Fit the pastry in a 9” pie plate, making sure to press the pastry into the sides and the bottom.
-Roll out the second pastry and cut strips to make a lattice, if desired.
-Or just roll out the top for a full crust.
-Place in the refrigerator until ready to use.
+- Roll out the pastry: Roll out 1 pie pastry disk to an 11-inch circle.
+Fit the pastry into a 9-inch pie plate, making sure to press the pastry into the sides and the bottom.
+Roll out the second disk of pastry and cut strips to make a lattice, if desired, or just roll out as a full top crust.
+Place the lattice strips or top crust in the refrigerator until ready to use.

-- Make the filling: Add blueberries, sugar, cornstarch, cinnamon, salt, and vanilla extract to a large bowl and toss to coat.
-Mix in orange juice and zest.
+- Make the filling: In a large bowl, mix together the blueberries, sugar, cornstarch, cinnamon, and salt.
+Mix in orange juice, zest and vanilla extract.
 Let sit until the sugars have started to dissolve, about 5-10 minutes.

 - Place the blueberry pie filling and all the juices inside of the pie plate fitted with pastry.
 Gently press down on the filling to eliminate any gaps between the fruit.

-- You can top the pie with a lattice or top with the rolled-out pie dough with a few slits or small shapes stamped out of it to let steam escape.
+- You can top the pie with a lattice or top it with the rolled-out pie dough with a few slits or small shapes stamped out of it to let steam escape.
+Trim the edges and crimp the bottom and top crusts together.

-- Brush the crust with an egg wash and sprinkle with coarse sugar, if desired.
+- Brush the top crust with an egg wash and sprinkle with coarse sugar, if desired.

 - Bake on the lowest rack for 25 minutes.